also available »

 High school

-• There are several lesson plans that incorporate a renewable energy mapping tool from the National Renewable Energy Labs, called Renewable Energy Living Lab.
-These lessons evaluate feasibility, cost, and environmental impacts of installing renewable energy, and they are a way to bring engineering and design into the subject.
+- There are several lesson plans that incorporate a renewable energy mapping tool from the National Renewable Energy Labs, called Renewable Energy Living Lab.
+These lessons evaluate the feasibility, cost, and environmental impacts of installing renewable energy, and they are a way to bring engineering and design into the subject.

-• Four Generations of Green offers a vignette of a family dairy that infuses sustainable practices throughout their operation.
+- Four Generations of Green offers a vignette of a family dairy that infuses sustainable practices throughout its operation.

 Find activities and visuals for teaching this topic